-Since becoming diagnosed in 2017, TC has co-founded the Autistic Researchers Committee (ARC) at the International Society for Autism Research (INSAR); spoken on autism related topics across Canada; published academic literature on autism and the implications for higher education; been appointed an editorial board of the scientific journal Autism in Adulthood; become a member of the grant review board of the Autism Intervention Research network for physical health (AIR-P) with $15 million USD to allocate to relevant autism research, and she sits on the advisory board at the Sinneave Family Foundation where they are currently designing the Autism College Prep online training program for Autistic individuals transitioning from high school to post-secondary education.
+Since her diagnosis in 2017, TC has co-founded the Autistic Researchers Committee (ARC) at the International Society for Autism Research (INSAR); spoken on autism related topics across Canada; published academic literature on autism and the implications for higher education; been appointed an editorial board of the scientific journal Autism in Adulthood; become a member of the grant review board of the Autism Intervention Research network for physical health (AIR-P) with $15 million USD to allocate to relevant autism research, and she sits on the advisory board at the Sinneave Family Foundation where they are currently designing the Autism College Prep online training program for Autistic individuals transitioning from high school to post-secondary education.